 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Coolidge has relatively fewer families with younger children, and/or college students.
 Combined, this makes Coolidge a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Coolidge is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Coolidge does not have a public transit system used by locals to get to and from work.

 Coolidge is an extremely ethnically-diverse city.
 The people who call Coolidge home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Coolidge residents report their race to be Black or African-American, followed by White.
+The greatest number of Coolidge residents report their race to be White, followed by Black or African-American.
 Coolidge also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.58% of the city’s residents.
-Important ancestries of people in Coolidge include German, English, Irish, Scottish, and African.
+People of Hispanic or Latino origin account for 20.44% of the city’s residents.
+Important ancestries of people in Coolidge include German, Irish, English, Scottish, and African.

 The most common language spoken in Coolidge is English.
 Other important languages spoken here include Spanish and Polish.